Is A Travel Trailer Right For You?

-We are a family of hardcore, middle-class weekend warriors who love to get out and camp just about every other weekend.
+We are a family of hardcore, middle class weekend warriors that love to get out and camp just about every other weekend.
 Living in Texas, we do this all year long, even when temperatures dip into the 30s.

-When we first got into RVing over eight years ago, we picked a travel trailer that perfectly fit our needs.
+When we first got into RVing 10 years ago, we picked a travel trailer that perfectly fit our needs.
 As our kids grew, we felt we needed a few small upgrades.
 Essentially, we switched from the Jay Flight 184BH without a slide out to the 184BS which has one for just a bit more room.
+We figured, why go with something different if what was working is working well.

 Click around to discover some of our favorite features.